Behaviourism vs Constructivism: A Teacher's Guide

 Constructivism includes discovery learning (Bruner, 1961).
 Learners explore independently.
 Problem-based learning (Barrows & Tamblyn, 1980) presents real challenges.
 Project-based learning (Blumenfeld et al., 1991) has learners investigate questions over time.
 They build understanding by doing, not just listening.

-Skinner (1974) said behaviourism sees learners as passive, shaped by what's around them.
+Skinner (1974), in About Behaviorism, argued that behaviour is shaped by environmental histories and consequences, rather than characterising learners simply as passive.
 Piaget (1972) and Vygotsky (1978) thought constructivism means learners build knowledge.
 They gain knowledge through active experience.
 These views show different ideas about learning.

 In behaviourism, the learner is a bundle of instincts and habits waiting to be shaped.
 Environment and experience are the architects.
 Your role as a teacher is to engineer that environment carefully, controlling what stimuli the child encounters and what consequences follow their responses.
 This view comes from observing animals in labs.
 A rat in a box learns to press a lever if pressing it delivers food.
 The rat doesn't think about pressing the lever.
 It simply learns the association.
 Behaviourists see human learning similarly, especially in young children.